-If your company is in one of these industries, you could a casualty when they’re products are introduced.
+If your company is in one of these industries, you could be a casualty when their products are introduced.

 Action Point: Read the article The Five Most Disruptive Innovations at CES 2014, published by Forbes.
 Once you’ve read it, consider introducing your own “big bang” disrupter.

 Another way to survive the long haul is to provide premium customer service—the kind that makes people keep coming back again and again.

 We’re talking about the type of service that’s made companies like Lowe’s Home Improvement, Trader Joe, Samsung, State Farm, or Google market leaders.

 Or the type of service that’s made FedEx, UPS, Hilton Hotels and Resorts, Marriot International, and Amazon forces in their industries.

 All 10 companies we’re rated tops in customer service in a survey done by Zogby Analytics (in partnership with MSN).
 These companies all had the highest “excellent” responses among the 150 companies surveyed.

 Also getting high rankings in the survey were American Express, Apple, Barnes and Noble, eBay, CVS, and Costco, as well as Home Depot, Kohl’s, Microsoft, Netflix, and Victoria’s Secret.